 That theme also unlocked a source of motivation for Nick, as a content creator: “The article became much easier to write when I connected web design with something that I loved — ’80s martial arts actors/films.
 It was an instant jolt of inspiration.”

-Utility: How to meet your readers’ expectations
+Utility: How to meet your readers’ expectations with great content

 When it’s at its best, utility-focused writing gives readers clear instructions for solving an important problem.
 At a minimum, it’s focused on the reader (rather than on your business), and it helps them address their challenges by providing practical advice.
 The “utility” of the article is its practical value; it’s the answer to readers’ ever-present question: “What’s in it for me?”
 To create great content, make sure you meet your audience’s basic expectations — starting with addressing three key considerations: